Bill Dolan Interview Part 1

 BD: I took a trip to China in my dream last night.
 The dream was very Asian, or it was very foreign to me, and I woke up was like, “Oh, that’s weird.
 I wonder if it’s…” I mean, obviously, the subconscious works in lots of ways but, you know, you’re in China.

-CA: [Stuttering] Man—um—I’m gonna skip talking about dreams but and whatever.
+CA: [Stuttering] Man—um—I’m gonna skip talking about dreams, but whatever.
 How I wound up bugging Ronnie about getting in touch with you, it’s just—it’s really, really strange.

 BD: That’s the kind of shit Joe Rogan talks about.
 The coincidental synchronicity that people are having now is more and more common, and the global awakening of a higher consciousness.
 All that shit is going down.
 I mean, I believe.